mdizadi/Starbucks-Capstone-Challenge/README.md

 - **Transcript Data:** Extracts and organizes events related to offers received, viewed, and completed, tracking customer interactions over time.

 ### Modeling Approach
-- **Logit Regression**: A logistic regression model identifies significant variables that affect the likelihood of completing an offer.
-Interaction terms are included to capture nuanced effects, such as the influence of income levels on reward and difficulty.
+- **Logistic Regression**: A baseline logistic regression model was used to examine significant variables affecting the likelihood of offer completion.
+Interaction terms provided insights into complex effects, such as income's influence on reward and difficulty.
-- **Random Forest Classifier**: A Random Forest model is used to classify customer responses across different offers, considering variables like age, income, spending history, and offer difficulty/reward.
+- **Random Forest Classifier**: A Random Forest model helped predict customer responses to different offers.
+The feature importance analysis identified age, income, and spending history as key predictors.
+- **XGBoost Classifier**: XGBoost was implemented as an advanced classifier to enhance prediction accuracy.

+Hyperparameter tuning was applied to optimize performance.

 ### Model Selection